Counterfactual Concept Bottleneck Models

 \textbf{Act upon concept-based counterfactuals.} Concept-based counterfactuals can guide users towards achieving desired outcomes (indicated by class labels), especially when users do not know how to alter their status (represented by concepts).
 In this scenario: (i) a user specifies a desired class label $y'$ for the downstream task representing their goal (e.g., get a loan), (ii) CF-CBMs generate a concept-based counterfactual $p(c' | y', \hat{y}, \hat{c})$ representing minimal concept modifications changing the class label from the predicted $\hat{y}$ to the desired $y'$ (e.g., save $10\%$ more each month), (iii) the user can act upon the counterfactual $c'$ to accomplish the goal represented by $y'$.

 \textbf{Task-driven interventions fix mispredicted concepts.} A key feature of CBMs is enabling human-in-the-loop interventions: at test time, users can correct mispredicted concept labels to enhance downstream task performance ($c \rightarrow y$ intervention).
-Concept interventions can be useful when intervening on concepts is easier than intervening on the downstream task.
-For instance, it might be easier to identify bone spurs ($c$) in a knee X-ray scan than to provide an accurate arthritis level ($y$).
-While still supporting concept interventions, CF-CBMs may also invert this mechanism via \emph{task-driven interventions} ($y \rightarrow c$), exploiting its counterfactual generation abilities.
+Concept interventions can be useful when intervening on concepts is easier than intervening on the downstream task. \reviewed{For instance, it might be easier to identify if the lung is collapsed ($c$) in a lung X-ray scan than to provide an accurate prediction if a patient has or not pneumothorax ($y$).} While still supporting concept interventions, CF-CBMs may also invert this mechanism via \emph{task-driven interventions} ($y \rightarrow c$), exploiting its counterfactual generation abilities.
 Task-driven interventions can be used to correct mispredicted class labels when intervening on the downstream task is easier than intervening on concepts.
 For instance, it might be easier to identify a mispredicted Parkinson's disease ($y$) rather than intervening in the genetic pathways ($c$) leading to the disease.
 In this scenario, users can intervene on the class label (rather than on the concepts) suggesting a correct $y'$.
 Considering this additional information, CF-CBMs propose a more accurate set of concept labels $\hat{c}'$ representing potential concept intervention previously unknown to the user.